-- provide information regarding practices and trends in compensation programs; - review and evaluate our compensation program as compared to compensation practices of other companies with similar characteristics, including size and type of business; - · review and assist with the establishment of a peer group of companies; and - provide a compensation analysis of the executive positions.
+- provide information regarding practices and trends in compensation programs; - review and evaluate our compensation program as compared to compensation practices of other companies with similar characteristics, including size and type of business; - review and assist with the establishment of a peer group of companies; and - provide a compensation analysis of the executive positions.

-The Committee used the services of Towers Watson to evaluate 2011 compensation.
+The Committee used the services of Towers Watson to evaluate 2012 compensation.
 Towers Watson gathered data from nationally recognized survey providers, as well as specific peer companies through public filings, which included:

-- Towers Watson's 2010 Compensation Data Bank (utility and general industry); - Towers Watson's 2010 Energy Marketing & Trading Survey; and - 19 peer companies representing the utility and energy industry.
+- Towers Watson's 2011 Compensation Data Bank (utility and general industry); and - 18 peer companies representing the utility and energy industry.

-The 19 peer companies ranged in revenue size from approximately \$750 million to \$4.2 billion with the median at \$1.6 billion.
-These are the same companies the Committee chose for our peer group for our Performance Share Program.
-The survey data were adjusted for our size using either regression analysis or tabular data from companies with annual revenues between \$1 billion and \$3 billion.
+The 18 peer companies ranged in revenue size from approximately \$900 million to \$3.9 billion with the median at \$1.7 billion.
+These are the same companies the Committee chose for our peer group for our 2010 to 2012 and 2011 to 2013 Performance Share Plans.
+The survey data were adjusted for our size using either regression analysis or tabular data from companies with annual revenues between \$1.0 billion and \$3.0 billion.

-Our peer companies include:
+Our peer companies included in the analysis for 2012 compensation decisions were:

-AGL Resources Inc. IDACORP, Inc. NV Energy, Inc.

-ALLETE Inc. MDU Resources Group, Inc. UIL Holdings Corporation

-Avista Corp NorthWestern Corporation UniSource Energy Corporation

-CH Energy Group Inc.

-Otter Tail Corporation

-Vectren Corporation

-Cleco Corporation

-PNM Resources, Inc.

-Westar Energy, Inc.

-Great Plains Energy Incorporated

-Portland General Electric Company

-WGL Holdings, Inc.

-(DPL Inc. and Puget Energy were originally included in our peer group but were removed because DPL was acquired by another company in 2011 and Puget Energy was acquired by another company in 2009.
-DPL was included in Tower Watson's 2011 compensation evaluation.)
+AGL Resources Inc. IDACORP, Inc. Portland General Electric Co.
+ALLETE Inc. MDU Resources Group, Inc. UIL Holdings Corp Avista Corp NorthWestern Corporation UniSource Energy Corp CH Energy Group Inc. NV Energy, Inc. Vectren Corporation Cleco Corporation Otter Tail Corporation Westar Energy Inc. Great Plains Energy Incorporated PNM Resources, Inc. WGL Holdings, Inc.